leonvanbokhorst/friction-reasoning/docs/pushback_ai/04_hf_delivery.md

 Running the upload script peppers the console with human-friendly messages: number of examples loaded, dataset card upload status, final URL.
 Perfect material for talk screenshots.

+## Quickstart Checklist

+- Refresh your `.env` to include `HUGGINGFACE_API_KEY` before running any upload commands.
+- Preview the dataset card output with `python -m friction_reasoning.dataset.upload --preview-card` to confirm tone and formatting.
+- Run the upload script with `python -m friction_reasoning.dataset.upload --repo-id leonvanbokhorst/friction-disagreement-v2 --private False` (adjust flags for new datasets or staging runs).
+- After upload, visit the Hugging Face repo page and skim the rendered README to ensure tables, links, and bullet lists look correct.
+- Tag the release on the Hugging Face UI so collaborators get notified.

 ## Data Path Recap

 | Source                                                     | Description                        |
 | ---------------------------------------------------------- | ---------------------------------- |
 | `data/friction_reasoning/friction_reasoning_dataset.jsonl` | Combined dataset (Phase 01 output) |
 | `src/friction_reasoning/dataset/upload.py`                 | Upload orchestrator                |

+## Troubleshooting Notes

+- **Missing token errors**: double-check both the project `.env` and your shell session; the script intentionally halts rather than attempting an anonymous upload.
+- **README formatting glitches**: inspect the generated Markdown for triple backticks or tables that might need escaping; rerun with the `--dry-run` flag to iterate quickly.
+- **Dataset push timeouts**: Hugging Face SDK retries automatically, but you can split a massive dataset across multiple pushes by chunking the JSONL ahead of time.

 ## Storytelling Angle